Understanding the Security Risk Behind File Upload Forms

 ?>

-The MIME type check using finfo is reliable because it reads the file's binary content and matches it against a database of known file signatures, not the browser-supplied Content-Type header.
-The additional image parsing with getimagesize() catches cases where a file has a valid image MIME type but is a crafted file designed to exploit parser vulnerabilities.
-The dimension check prevents pixel flood DoS attacks where a specially crafted small file expands to enormous memory usage when loaded into an image library.
+The finfo class reads binary content and matches it against a database of known file signatures, not the browser-supplied Content-Type header.
+The getimagesize() call adds protection against crafted files that have valid image MIME types but exploit parser vulnerabilities.
+The dimension check prevents pixel flood denial-of-service attacks where a small file expands to enormous memory usage when loaded.

 Blocking PHP Execution in the Upload Directory

-Even with correct storage outside the web root, add a layer of defence that prevents PHP execution even if files are somehow placed within the web root.
-This catches mistakes where the storage path is accidentally placed inside the document root, or where a rewrite rule misconfiguration allows access to files outside the intended path.
+Even with storage outside the web root, add a layer of defence that prevents PHP execution if files are accidentally placed within the document root.
+This catches misconfiguration errors and protects against rewrite rule mistakes that might expose files.

 # In the upload directory .htaccess (Apache)